How to get internet without cable or phone line

 §Promotional price is for the first 3 months.
 Regular internet rate applies after 3 months.
 A one-time installation fee may apply.
 Equipment lease fee is $12.99/mo.
 Taxes apply.
 Minimum 24 month service term required.

-If you're interested in learning more about the internet service types available in rural areas, and the best providers of those types (DSL, satellite, etc.), check out more details below.
+If you want to learn more about the internet service types available in rural areas, and the best providers of those types (DSL, satellite, etc.), check out more details below.

-Many suburban and rural Americans have their homes wired for landline phones, and DSL technology makes use of this network.
+Many suburban and rural Americans have their homes wired for landline phones, and Digital Subscriber Line (DSL) technology makes use of this network.
 DSL internet travels through copper phone line networks to deliver an internet connection—kind of like old-school dial-up but way faster.
 Even the slowest DSL internet speeds offer download speeds of about 10–20 Mbps.

 Big DSL internet companies like CenturyLink, Windstream, and AT&T can deliver internet plans with speeds up to 100 Mbps, which is plenty fast for video streaming, gaming, and other activities.
 There are hundreds of DSL internet providers around the US, and many are small, local companies, some of which offer comparable speeds and service to larger providers.